 There have been relatively few papers on the numerical study regarding the potential blow-up of the $3$D Navier--Stokes equations.
-We refer to a recent survey paper \cite{protas2022} by Protas on systematic search for potential singularities of the Navier--Stokes equations by solving PDE optimization problems.
-It concludes that "No evidence for singularity formation was found in extreme Navier--Stokes flows constructed in this manner in three dimensions."
+We refer to a recent survey paper \cite{protas2022} by Protas on a systematic search for potential singularities of the Navier--Stokes equations by solving PDE optimization problems.
+It concludes that ``No evidence for singularity formation was found in extreme Navier--Stokes flows constructed in this manner in three dimensions.''
 There were a number of attempts to look for potential Euler singularities numerically, see \cite{gs1991,es1994,bp1994,kerr1993,hl2006,hl2008,luo2014potentially,luo2014toward,brenner2016euler,Hou-Huang-2022,Hou-Huang-2023,wang23}.
 We refer to a review article \cite{gibbon2008} for more discussions on potential Euler singularities.

+Throughout this paper, we investigate finite-time blowup of two models for the Navier--Stokes equations.
+The first one is called the generalized Navier--Stokes equation defined in \eqref{eq:axisymmetric_NSE_0n} with $n=1+2R(t)/Z(t)$ and solution-dependent viscosity $\nu(t) = \nu_0 \|u_1\|_\infty Z(t)^2$, which is studied in Section~4 (see also the dynamic rescaling formulation \eqref{Dyn-rescale-eqn-Gamma-new}).
+The second one is called the rescaled Navier--Stokes model with two constant viscosity coefficients $(\nu_1,\nu_2)$ and $m=1+2R(t)/Z(t)$ ($n=2m-3$), which is defined in \eqref{eq:axisymmetric_NSE_01} and investigated in Section~5 (see also the dynamic rescaling formulation \eqref{Dyn-rescale-eqn-rescaled-NS}).

 The rest of the paper is organized as follows.
-In Section \ref{sec:setup1}, we derive the generalized Navier--Stokes equation and perform the energy estimates for the generalized Navier--Stokes equations and the generalized Boussinesq system.
+In Section \ref{sec:setup1}, we provide a rigorous derivation of the axisymmetric Navier--Stokes equations in both odd and even dimensions.
+We obtain the generalized Navier--Stokes equations by treating the dimension as a free parameter and perform the energy estimates for the generalized Navier--Stokes equations and the rescaled Navier--Stokes model.
 In Section \ref{sec:setup2}, we introduce our two-scale dynamic rescaling formulation.
 In Section \ref{sec:euler}, we investigate the self-similar blowup of the generalized Navier--Stokes equations with solution dependent viscosity.
-Section \ref{sec:nse} is devoted to the nearly self-similar blowup of the generalized Boussinesq system with constant viscosity.
+Section \ref{sec:nse} is devoted to the nearly self-similar blowup of the rescaled Navier--Stokes model with constant viscosity.
 Some concluding remarks are made in Section \ref{sec:conclude}.